Valentin Tovmasyan

-Valentin Khachatour Tovmasyan (17 December 1937, Yerevan, Armenia – 29 December 2017, Yerevan, Armenia), was an Armenian Musicologist, Doctor of Arts.
+Valentin Khachatour Tovmasyan (17 December 1937, Yerevan, Armenia – 29 December 2017, Yerevan, Armenia), was an Armenian musicologist.

 Biography

 Tovmasyan was born in Yerevan in 1937.
 He graduated from the R. Melikian Sate Musical College brass section, Renowned Artist of Armenia A. Karapetian's trumpet class in 1958 and from the Yerevan Komitas State Conservatory’s Orchestral Faculty’s brass section, the trumpet class of Honored Artist of Armenia M. Khachatrian in 1967.